-Join the Council and experts for the Chicago annual release of the Global Food Security Report, and a discussion on the current and future impact of the largest youth surge in human history.
+Join the Council and experts for the Chicago annual release of the Youth for Growth: Transforming Economies through Agriculture report, and a discussion on the current and future impact of the largest youth surge in human history.

 Background reading and multimedia:

 - This is what millennials want in 2018